 The pandemic came to give this business more power, since only in the first four months of the COVID emergency, 36,000 patients with symptoms first attended these services, more data from the Association shows.

-Faced with hundreds of clinics, it could be said that there is no lack of work for doctors, but according to testimonies collected by Neverthelessthe proliferation of these services that also come to relieve a large part of the demand for medical attention to public units, has meant a demerit to their profession but economically it is also the most profitable.
+Faced with hundreds of clinics, it might be said that there is no lack of work for doctors, but according to testimonies collected by Neverthelessthe proliferation of these services that also come to relieve a large part of the demand for medical attention to public units, has meant a demerit to their profession but economically it is also the most profitable.

 “The dynamic in these offices is the flow of people.
 The offices are attended in three schedules: morning, evening and weekends.
 The shift is from 6 to 8 hours depending on the doctor’s availability and each office per shift serves an average of 15 to 35 patients.
 Currently consultations are charged at 50 pesos and procedures range from 20 pesos to 100 pesos.
 In one turn, a minimum of 700 pesos is generated.
 In good shifts, from one thousand to one thousand 700 pesos.
-A doctor could then ask for more than one shift, ”said a doctor who asked not to make his name public.
+A doctor might then ask for more than one shift, ”said a doctor who asked not to make his name public.

 The procedures offered are such as taking blood pressure, applying injections, taking glucose or minor cures.